OSVR/OSVR-Unity-Palace-Demo/README.md

 You might want to zip the folder and push the zip instead, then unzip on the device using the unzip command made available by BusyBox.

+3) You have two options for this step:

+OPTION 1 -- use Terminal Emulator for Android

+- Open the terminal emulator app.

+OPTION 2 -- use Rooted SSH/SFTP Daemon app

-3) Open an SSH connection with the device.
+- Open an SSH connection with the device.
 Any client will do (PuTTY, for example).
 You'll need to run an SSH server on the device with the Rooted SSH/SFTP Daemon or similar app.
 You'll have to setup your SSH connection with the information in the app.

-4) Once you are connected, make sure you have root permissions with the command "su".
+4) Make sure you have root permissions with the command "su".
 Then navigate to the folder where you pushed the server, and run the setup script:

 su (if you don't already have root privileges) cd /data/local/tmp/OSVR-Android-Server (or to the parent directory if you need to unzip)